-- The four schools say: If a pregnant or nursing woman fears harm for her own health or that of her child, her fasting is valid though it is permissible for her to refrain from fasting.
-If she opts for iftar, the schools concur that she is bound to perform its make up (qada') later.
-They differ regarding its substitute (fidyah) and atonement (kaffarah). - In this regard the Hanafis observe: It is not at all wajib. - The Malikis are of the opinion that it is wajib for a nursing woman, not for a pregnant one. - The Hanbalis and the Shafi'is say: Fidyah is wajib upon a pregnant and a nursing woman only if they fear danger for the child; but if they fear harm for their own health as well as that of the child, they are bound to perform the qada' only without being required to give fidyah.
-The fidyah for each day is one mudd, which amounts to feeding one needy person (miskin.).
-1 - The Imamis state: If a pregnant woman nearing childbirth or the child of a nursing mother may suffer harm, both of them ought to break their fast and it is not valid for them to continue fasting due to the impermissibility of harm.
-They concur that both are to perform the qada' as well as give fidyah, equalling one mudd, if the harm is feared for the child.
-But if the harm is feared only for her own person, some among them observe: She is bound to perform qada' but not to give fidyah, others say: She is bound to perform qada' and give fidyah as well. - 4.
-Travel, provided the conditions necessary for salat al-qasr, as mentioned earlier, are fulfilled as per the opinion of each school. - The four Sunni schools add a further condition to these: - The journey should commence before dawn and the traveler should have reached the point from where salat becomes qasr before dawn.
-Hence if he commences the journey after the setting in of dawn, it is haram for him to break the fast, and if he breaks it, its qada' will be wajib upon him without a kaffarah. - The Shafi'is add another condition, which is that the traveller should not be one who generally travels continuously, such as a driver.
-Thus if he travels habitually, he is not entitled to break the fast. - In the opinion of the four Sunni schools, breaking the fast is optional and not compulsory.
-Therefore, a traveller who fulfils all the conditions has the option of fasting or iftar.
-This is despite the observation of the Hanafis that performing salat as qasr during journey is compulsory and not optional. - The Imamis say: If the conditions required for praying qasr are fulfilled for a traveler, his fast is not acceptable.
+3. A woman in the final stage of pregnancy and nursing mothers.
+The four schools say: If a pregnant or nursing woman fears harm for her own health or that of her child, her fasting is valid though it is permissible for her to refrain from fasting.
+If she opts for iftar, the schools concur that she is bound to perform its qada' later.
+They differ regarding its substitute (fidyah) and atonement (kaffarah).

+In this regard the Hanafis observe: It is not at all wajib.
+The Malikis are of the opinion that it is wajib for a nursing woman, not for a pregnant one.
+The Hanbalis and the Shafi'is say: Fidyah is wajib upon a pregnant and a nursing woman only if they fear danger for the child; but if they fear harm for their own health as well as that of the child, they are bound to perform the qada' only without being required to give fidyah. the fidyah for each day is one mudd, which amounts to feeding one needy person (miskeen).1

+The Imamis state: If a pregnant woman nearing childbirth or the child of a nursing mother may suffer harm, both of them ought to break their fast and it is not valid for them to continue fasting due to the impermissibility of harm.
+They concur that both are to perform the qada' as well as give fidyah, equaling one mudd, if the harm is feared for the child.
+But if the harm is feared only for her own person, some among them observe: She is bound to perform qada' but not to give fidyah, others say:

+She is bound to perform gada' and give fidyah as well.

+4. Travel, provided the conditions necessary for salat al-qasr, as mentioned earlier, are fulfilled as per the opinion of each school.
+The four Sunni schools add a further condition to these, which is that the journey should commence before dawn and the traveler should have reached the point from where salat becomes qasr before dawn.
+Hence if he commences the journey after the setting in of dawn, it is haram for him to break the fast, and if he breaks it, its gada' will be wajib upon him without a kaffarah.

+The Shafi'is add another condition, which is that the traveler should not be one who generally travels continuously, such as a driver.
+Thus if he travels habitually, he is not entitled to break the fast.
+In the opinion of the four Sunni schools, breaking the fast is optional and not compulsory.
+Therefore, a traveler who fulfills all the conditions has the option of fasting or iftar.
+This is despite the observation of the Hanafis that performing salat as gasr during journey is compulsory and not Optional.

+The Imamis say: If the conditions required for praying qasr are fulfilled for a traveler, his fast is not acceptable.
 Therefore, if he fasts, he will have to perform the qada' without being liable to kaffarah.
 This is if he starts his journey before midday, but if he starts it at midday or later, he will keep his fast and in the event of his breaking it will be liable to the kaffarah of one who deliberately breaks his fast.
 And if a traveler reaches his hometown, or a place where he intends to stay for at least ten days, before midday without performing any act that breaks the fast, it is wajib upon him to continue fasting, and in the event of his breaking it he will be like one who deliberately breaks his fast.